 - universities of applied sciences

-- vocational adult education centres
+- vocational and professional education and training

 The programme also meets the statutory pedagogical requirements for teaching at comprehensive schools and upper secondary schools, as well as for work in non-formal adult education.
 The teacher's pedagogical studies 60 credits (= Vocational Teacher Education) are one part of the qualification requirements set for teachers in Finland, which vary depending on the education institution in which the person works as a teacher.

 The programme consists of six modules of 10 credits each:

 - Basic Studies in Education

 - Teaching and Learning in the 21st Century